fury-gl/fury/docs/source/posts/2021/2021-06-21-gsoc-devmessias-3.rst

 `devmessias/fury/commit/071dab85 <https://github.com/devmessias/fury/commit/071dab85a86ec4f97eba36721b247ca9233fd59e>`__

 The `SharedMemory <https://docs.python.org/3/library/multiprocessing.shared_memory.html>`__
-from python>=3.8 offers new a way to share memory resources between unrelated process.
+from python>=3.8 offers a new a way to share memory resources between unrelated process.
 One of the advantages of using the SharedMemory instead of the RawArray from multiprocessing is that the SharedMemory allows to share memory blocks without those processes be related with a